Grid-Free MIMO Beam Alignment through Site-Specific Deep Learning: Introduction

 \subsection{Contributions}

-In this work, we propose DL-GF, an one-shot \acf{GF} beam alignment method based on unsupervised \acf{DL}.
+In this work, we propose DL-GF, a one-shot \acf{GF} beam alignment method based on unsupervised \acf{DL}.
 The proposed method learns a small number of probing beams through site-specific training and directly predicts the optimal analog \ac{BF} vectors without using a quantized codebook.
-It possesses several qualities of an ideal beam alignment method, many of which are lacking in existing approaches: \begin{itemize} \item \textbf{High \ac{BF} gain beyond standard codebooks.} The proposed method synthesizes the analog beams from the continuous search space instead of selecting from a quantized codebook.
-With the additional degree of freedom, the synthesized beams can achieve better \ac{BF} gain compared to choosing optimally from large quantized codebooks. \item \textbf{Low beam sweeping latency with optimal scaling.} With site-specific training, the proposed method requires just sweeping a few probing beam pairs to capture sufficient channel information.
+It possesses several qualities of an ideal beam alignment method, many of which are lacking in existing approaches: \begin{itemize} \item \textbf{High \ac{BF} gain beyond standard codebooks.} The proposed method synthesizes continuous-valued analog \ac{BF} weights.
+With the additional degree of freedom, the synthesized beams can achieve better \ac{BF} gain compared to choosing optimally from large quantized codebooks. \item \textbf{Low beam sweeping latency with optimal scaling.} With site-specific training, the proposed method requires sweeping just a few probing beam pairs to capture sufficient channel information.
 Unlike many existing approaches that require sweeping a few candidate beams or child beams for each \ac{UE}, the proposed method synthesizes the analog beams in one-shot.
 As a result, the beam sweeping latency does not increase with the number of \acp{UE}.
 In our setting, DL-GF reduces the beam sweeping overhead by over 500$\times$ vs. the exhaustive \ac{CB} method regardless of the number of \acp{UE}. \item \textbf{Easy to adopt in cellular standards.} The proposed method does not require hard-to-obtain \ac{CI} such as the location of \acp{UE} and \ac{OOB} measurements.
 Instead, it purely relies on measuring and reporting a few probing beams.
-The probing beams are also optimized for coverage, allowing the \ac{BS} to discover new \acp{UE}. \item \textbf{Joint \ac{Tx}-\ac{Rx} beam alignment.} Unlike many existing methods that only consider beam alignment for the \ac{BS}, the proposed method synthesizes the analog beam for both the \ac{BS} and the \ac{UE}.
-It does not require an additional beam alignment process for the \ac{UE}.
+The probing beams are also optimized for coverage, allowing the \ac{BS} to discover new \acp{UE}. \item \textbf{Joint \ac{Tx}-\ac{Rx} beam alignment.} Unlike many existing methods that only consider beam alignment for the \ac{BS}, the proposed method jointly predicts the analog beam for both the \ac{BS} and the \ac{UE} without any additional beam sweeping for the \ac{UE}.
 The synthesized \ac{Tx} and \ac{Rx} beam pairs are jointly optimized to achieve high \ac{BF} gain, even when the \acp{UE} have random orientations. \end{itemize}

+A preliminary version of this work considers \ac{Tx}-only beam alignment \cite{heng2022GF_globecom}.
+This work extends the conference version to consider \ac{Tx} and \ac{Rx} joint beam alignment in the \ac{MIMO} setting, proposes a more sophisticated utility function, and presents much more comprehensive results.